 Staff and students at Our Lady of Sion School recognise that learning continues outside of the classroom.
 We want to promote and observe a real love for learning.
 Therefore we provide lots of clubs and societies for our students and we encourage our students to wholeheartedly engage in them.
 Extra-Curricular activities offer students the additional opportunity to learn together, developing new and established skills in a sociable and fun setting.

-All students are offered the chance to participate in a wide variety of different sporting activities too.
-There are lunchtime practices every day and after-School clubs and fixtures, both home and away.
+All students are offered the chance to participate in a wide variety of different sporting activities too, including lunchtime practices and after-School clubs and fixtures.
 Parental support is much appreciated and parents and families are always welcome at any matches and tournaments.
-The School makes extensive use of off-site facilities, including Worthing Leisure Centre, Splashpoint and Worthing Rugby Club.
+The School makes use of off-site facilities, including Worthing Leisure Centre and Splashpoint.

 Our range of clubs and societies is broad

 Currently, we are offering the following (although our programme will evolve and develop over the academic year):

 - Book Club